Smithills

 Smithills is a mainly residential suburb of Bolton in Greater Manchester, England.
 It is 3.1 mi northwest of Bolton, 14.5 mi south of Blackburn and 11.9 mi northwest of Manchester.
 Smithills lies on the lower south facing slopes of the West Pennine Moors.

 Toponymy

 The name Smithills derives from the Old English smeþe meaning smooth and hyll, a hill and was recorded as Smythell in 1322.

 History

 Lying within the boundaries of the historic county of Lancashire since the early 12th century, Smithills was anciently a manor in the township of Halliwell with Smithills Hall serving as the manor house.
 In 1877, the south-eastern area of Halliwell became the ninth electoral ward of the County Borough of Bolton.
-The remaining north-western area became known as Halliwell Higher End until 1894 when it changed its name to Smithills and became one of the civil parishes of the Bolton Rural District, but it too became part of the County Borough of Bolton in 1898.
+The remaining north-western area became known as Halliwell Higher End until 1894 when it changed its name to Smithills and became one of the civil parishes of the Bolton Rural District, being formed from the rural part of Halliwell parish, on 30 September 1898 the parish was abolished and merged with Bolton and it too became part of the County Borough of Bolton.